akhuh213/word-game/README.md

 ### Game description
-This is a spelling game designed for preschool to kidnergarthen aged children to help their learning of spelling and words.
-Two players will take turns after every click.
-An image of object will be desplayed with letter boxes that players can choose from.
-Players need to click the correct letter box for the first letter of the displayed image.
-If the image of object is "tree", the player need to click letter "t" from the letter-boxes.
-The letter-boxes will be desplayed in random order, and the clicked correct box will be shown in the blank box, and a new random letter box will be added to the letter options.
-If the player click the correct letter, the player will get the points, and next player take the turn.
-If any player gets the last letter correct, the game will be over, and whoever gets more points will be the winner of the game.
+This is a spelling game designed for preschooler to kindergartener to improve spelling.
+Two players will take turns after each click.
+The image of object will be displayed with options of letter-boxes that players can choose.
+Players need to click the correct letter box for each letter of the displayed image.
+If the image of object is "tree", the player need to click the first letter "t" from the letter-boxes.
+If the player click the correct letter, the player will get the points, and next player need to click the next letter of the word.
+If any of players gets the last letter correct, the game will be over, and the player who gets more points will be the winner of the game.

 ### Technology
  - html